mediaelch/mediaelch-doc/docs/source/download.rst

 MediaElch binaries are available for macOS, Linux (AppImage_ + repositories) and Windows.

 Nightlies can be downloaded from https://bintray.com/komet/MediaElch (choose your system -> click on tab "Files" -> select version).
+Please note that nightlies are **not** stable.
+APIs may not work as expected.

 *See also:* :doc:`Install MediaElch <installation>`.